okcoders/curriculum/2026/Module-1/Readme-Module-1.md

 ### Verification Questions to Ask AI
 - "Explain what this CSS does line by line"
-- "Why did you use flexbox instead of grid here?"
+- "Why did you use flexbox instead of Bootstrap here?"
 - "What happens to this layout at 600px screen width?"

 ---